Skip to content

 Deploying the Contract

-Deploying the contract with Forge takes a single command, but you will need to include an RPC endpoint, a funded private key, and constructor arguments.
-MyToken.sol asks for an initial supply of tokens in its constructor, so each of the following commands include 100 as a constructor argument.
-You can deploy the MyToken.sol contract using the command for the correct network:
+Deploying the contract with forge create takes a single command, but you must include an RPC endpoint, a funded private key, and constructor arguments.
+MyToken.sol asks for an initial supply of tokens in its constructor, so each of the following commands includes 100 as a constructor argument.
+You can deploy the MyToken.sol contract using the following command for the correct network:

 forge create --rpc-url INSERT_RPC_API_ENDPOINT \